jperov/Hat-Sale-Section-Analysis/ReadMe.md

         Date
 ),

--- Case statements were used to gather total sales of sale hats when only 1 hat was sold as well as when 2 or more hats were sold.
+-- Case statements were used to gather total revenue of sale hats when only 1 hat was sold as well as when 2 or more hats were sold.
 QtyCase AS (
     SELECT
         Date,